Getting comfortable spending time alone

 ~ ~ ~

-Mark Matousek is also presenting an online course through the Shift Network: Writing to Heal.
+Mark Matousek presented an online course through the Shift Network: Writing to Heal.

-The site describes it as “A 9-Month Journey of Self-Discovery and Empowerment.”
+The site described it as “A 9-Month Journey of Self-Discovery and Empowerment.”

 Also from the course description: